 Industry Analysis & Industry Trends

-The Renting and Leasing of Cars and Light Motor Vehicles industry struggled as the UK economy floundered in the years through 2009-10, but responded with a surge in subsequent years.
+The Car Rental and Leasing industry struggled as the UK economy floundered in the years through 2009-10, but responded with a surge in subsequent years.
 The industry has been forced to deal with declining international tourist numbers and weaker corporate leasing demand in some years.
-These factors contributed to lower vehicle leasing and rental levels, exerting downward pressure on industry revenue and profitability.
-However, strong demand from businesses for vehicle leasing and growing demand from tourists in 2010-11 and subsequent years drove revenue back above pre-recessionary levels.
+These factors contributed to lower vehicle leasing and rental levels and therefore exerted downward pressure on industry revenue and profitability.
+However, since 2010-11 strong demand from businesses for vehicle leasing and growing demand from tourists has driven revenue back above pre-recessionary levels.
 Revenue is expected to grow by a further 0.9% in 2013-14.

-Industry Report - Industry Investment Chapter
+Industry Report - Industry Key Buyers Chapter

 The Rental and Leasing of Cars and Light Motor Vehicles industry has a low concentration level because many firms are small or medium-sized.
 IBISWorld estimates that the top four firms will account for 21.8% of industry revenue in 2013-14.
 The expansion of the industry's larger firms has increased industry concentration in the past five years.